 To verify if the device will work as expected, I order a small number of all components to create a simple prototype on a breadboard.
 I also check if I have the right SMD adapters for all components.
 Here I found Adafruit has a wide range of adapters for all different kind of SMD packages.

 Usually I order about five pieces from each component.
 While testing, components can die, so it is nice to have some spares left.
 Also SMD components do not need much space and it is simple to keep all of them organised in binders.

 After the components arrive I solder them on adapter boards and build a complete working prototype on a breadboard:

 Before I build the whole circuit as shown in the image, I test each component individually.
 It is easier to test the individual components first and you are sure they work as expected if there are any problems in the complete circuit.

 Fir this and later tests an oscilloscope is a must.
 You can monitor individual signals and compare this measurements with values you get in the microcontroller.
 An oscilloscope is also very important to check the timing of the signals in your circuit.

-With the prototype in place, it is time to write a first version of the firmware.
+With the prototype in place, it is time to write a test firmware.
 Here I use the Atmel Studio IDE and the Atmel ICE debugger.
 The firmware for the chip is relatively simple.
 Every time the MCU is powered on, it will execute these steps: